 Lard And Tallow Benefits

 Animal fat boasts high amounts of potassium, linoleic acid, phosphorus, iron, riboflavin, selenium, niacin as well as A, D, E, and K vitamins.
-Linoleic acid boats anti-inflammatory properties (source 1, source 2) that some natural remedy fans even use to help combat cancer.
+Linoleic acid boasts anti-inflammatory properties (source 1, source 2).

-Both tallow and lard are actually generally considered far healthier to consume than many types of cooking oils or fattening ingredients in recipes.
-The pure and natural animal fat is specifically consumed by some diabetes, heart disease, and cancer patient because it is highly soluble and not typically considered an artery clogging agent.
+Both tallow and lard are actually better to consume than many types of cooking oils or fattening ingredients in recipes.

 Animal fats also possess omega 3, omega 6, and glycosphingolipids.
 This type of fatty acid may help fight gastro-intestinal infections.